 What are the Effects and Benefits of CBD Oil?:

 The first question on your mind right now might be, will CBD oil get me high?
 The short answer is no, most will not.
-But that can depend on where you’re buying your CBD oil.
+But that can depend on where you’re buying your CBD oil in Canada.

 On its own, CBD is a non-impairing compound.
 Any CBD products you purchase online or at retailers like grocery and drug stores are required to contain less than 0.3% THC; that trace amount of THC will not result in detectable euphoric effects.